 If your paralysis is permanent or near permanent, the compensation you can get will most likely be high.
 It cannot be understated how many aspects of a victim’s life are impacted by permanent paralysis.
 They likely cannot enjoy former hobbies, work in the same capacity, or maintain social relationships.
 Essentially, their entire life is turned upside down.
 Victims often experience extreme bouts of depression and mental anguish.
 These damages can also be pursued along with your economic losses, which can greatly increase the amount of compensation they recover.

 Another major factor impacting your financial award is whether you contributed to your injuries.
 Unfortunately, Maryland practices pure comparative negligence rules, which bar plaintiffs in a lawsuit from recovering any compensation if they are found to have contributed to their accident by even 1%.
 This is the harshest system in use in the country.
 Most states allow victims to recover some damages even if they were partially to blame, albeit at a reduced amount, but Maryland still chooses to employ it.

 If there is some evidence that you contributed to the accident, Maryland’s strict rule might influence your decision to settle a case rather than risk the question with a jury.
 However, the settlement will likely be for a significantly reduced amount.
-Our Aberdeen personal injury attorneys can help fight accusations that you contributed to your accident and ensure you are treated fairly by the opposing side.
+Our Rockville personal injury attorneys can help fight accusations that you contributed to your accident and ensure you are treated fairly by the opposing side.

 What Types of Compensation Can I Get for Paralysis in Maryland?